mvishwa27/volt-mx-docs/source/Iris/iris_api_dev_guide/content/voltmx.application_functions.md

 * * *

 Checks and returns the permission status of one or more resources.
+Checks the calendar permission status.

 ### Syntax